 The Ho-Chunk Nation

-hasn't advanced the environmental impact statement
+hasn't done much to advance the environmental impact

-beyond a scoping report
+for the project beyond a scoping

 released in January 2013.

-The tribe is pursuing the casino under the two-part determination provisions of the Indian
+The tribe is pursuing the casino under the two-part determination provisions of

 Gaming Regulatory Act